Have you heard of inflatable RV skirting & wondering what all the hype is about? Then, we’ve got you covered!

 - Fold the tubes and put them safely into their storage bag.

-- If necessary, deflate tire wedges, step pillows, and buffer pillows too.
+- If fitted, deflate step pillows, wedges and buffer pillows.

 Storing Your Inflatable RV Skirts

 All AirSkirts come in a robust storage bag with enough space for all your components, including tire wedges or stair pillows.

 Because the construction material is so robust, the entire kit is pretty heavy.
 The smallest kits weigh around 30 pounds and go up to 130 pounds for the largest ones.

 But because the system is modular, there’s no need to lift that weight in one go.

 The stowed kit needs between 3 and 8 cubic feet of storage, depending on the kit size, and the storage bag is just shy of 3ft x 2ft x 2ft.

 A Bit About AirSkirts – The Company

 Jim Phelan started the AirSkirts company after solving his own problem – one many of us can empathize with.